bcgov/gwells/frontend/README.md

 This folder houses web applications being developed for the GWELLS project.

+## Qualified Well Driller Registry

+The Registry frontend app provides a user interface for accessing the Registry API.
+This app is located at /gwells/registries/ (base dir of the registries urls)

 ## Development

 The GWELLS frontend web applications are developed with the Vue.JS framework and are organized/bundled by webpack.